Effective February 2018

-We, LGIS, and Jardine Lloyd Thompson ABN 69 009 098 864 is an insurance broker and is the scheme manager for LGISWA.
-Jardine Lloyd Thompson Pty Ltd and its subsidiaries and related entities) (JLT), where JLT is the managing body for LGIS, are committed to the protection of your personal information.
-We are subject to the Australian Privacy Principles (APPs) under the Privacy Act 1988 (and subsequent amendments).
+Jardine Lloyd Thompson Pty Ltd ABN 69 009 098 864 is an insurance broker and is the scheme manager for LGISWA.
+Jardine Lloyd Thompson Pty Ltd and its subsidiaries and related entities ('JLT') are committed to the protection of your personal information.
+JLT is subject to the Australian Privacy Principles (APPs) under the Privacy Act 1988 (and subsequent amendments).
 The APPs govern the way we collect, use, disclose and secure personal information.
 They also permit you to access the information we hold about you in order to correct or update it.
-Such information may be held on our behalf by agents or other service providers that we may appoint.
+Such information may be held on JLT's behalf by its agents or other service providers that we may appoint.

 As it is impractical for us to deal with you unless you have identified yourself you are unable to have an option of not identifying yourself or using a pseudonym when dealing with us.
 Our operational and legal obligations will generally require that you identify yourself to us in order for us to manage your claim and or provide you with our services.